6 Sources

 Copy Link

-Saudi Arabia's state-backed artificial intelligence company Humain announced Wednesday it invested $3 billion in Elon Musk's xAI as part of the company's Series E funding round
+Saudi Arabia's Humain, the kingdom's state-backed artificial intelligence company, announced a $3 billion investment in Elon Musk's xAI as part of its Series E funding round, positioning itself as a significant minority shareholder in one of the most closely watched AI ventures

 1